rehamm-D/rehamm-D/README.md

 ## 🧩 Projects I’m Proud Of
 - **TALKwithAI** – A unique AI companion web app
-  `Built with HTML, JS, Chatbase, hosted on Vercel`
+  `Built with HTML, JS, OpenAI, Chatbase, hosted on Vercel`

 - **PortCorner** – A creative grid board to showcase my works (in progress)